All Guides About Start Here

 📊

-The pattern that consistently works: take a report that a specific type of professional currently builds manually in spreadsheets, and automate it.
-The audience is small but highly motivated and willing to pay for time savings.
+Here is the pattern that keeps working: find a report that a specific kind of professional builds by hand in a spreadsheet every week, and turn it into software that runs itself.
+The audience is small but highly motivated and willing to pay to get hours of their week back.

 Analytics